Thanmai-11/Botany-VQA/README.md

 ##  Contact

-For questions or collaboration, contact: [your-email@example.c
+For questions or collaboration, contact: thanmayofficials@gmail.com